emicklei/artreyu/README.md

 In the above example, $osname is set to "darwin" when running from an OS X machine.
 It can be overriden using the command flag `--os`.
-$osname can by `any` when the artifact is not operating system dependent (e.g texts, scripts, Java).
+$osname can by `any-os` when the artifact is not operating system dependent (e.g texts, scripts, Java).
-Such artifacts will have the descriptor field `anyos` set to true.
+Such artifacts will have the descriptor field `any-os` set to true.

 Unless run with the flag `--repository` or `-r`, the artifacts are stored on the local filesystem at a location specified in the artreyu configuration (see below).